khubaibshah786/Readme_Generator/README.md

 ![javascript](https://img.shields.io/badge/javascript-5-green?style=style=flat&logo=javascript&logoColor=green)

 ## Description
 As a developer, I wanted a README generator so that I could quickly create a professional README for a new project.
 This command-line application accepts user input and generates a high-quality, professional README.md file for the project repository.
+MAKE SURE YOU ARE IN STARTER FOLDER BEFORE RUNNING NODE INDEX.JS COMMAND

 ## Table of Contents
 - [Description](#description)